Sheridan Voysey

 • Joining Brooklyn’s infamous Mau Mau gang and rising to become one of New York’s most feared gang leaders

-• The day a scared, young bespectacled David Wilkerson walked into his life, and the abuse Nicky and his gang threw at him
+• The day a scared, young David Wilkerson walked into his life, and the abuse Nicky and his gang threw at him

 • The single sentence David spoke that changed Nicky forever